moby/moby/libnetwork/docs/design.md

 ## API

-Drivers are essentially an extension of libnetwork and provides the actual implementation for all of the LibNetwork APIs defined above.
+Drivers are essentially an extension of libnetwork and provide the actual implementation for all of the LibNetwork APIs defined above.
 Hence there is an 1-1 correspondence for all the `Network` and `Endpoint` APIs, which includes :
 * `driver.Config`
 * `driver.CreateNetwork`
 * `driver.DeleteNetwork`